 Enter the RAID BIOS setup utility to configure a RAID array.
-Skip this step if you do not want to create RAID
+Skip this step and proceed with the installation of Windows operating system for a non-RAID configuration.

 After the POST memory test begins and before the operating system boot begins, look for a message which says "Press <Ctrl-F> to enter FastBuild (tm) Utility" (Figure 2).
-Hit the <Ctrl>+<F> key to enter the RAID BIOS setup utility.
+Press <Ctrl> + <F> to enter the RAID BIOS setup utility.

 '''

-RAID Option ROM Version 3.0.1540.33
+RAID Option ROM Version 3.0.1540.47

 (c) 2008 Advanced Micro Devices, Inc. All rights reserved.

-No Array is defined..
+No Array is defined...